aptafabri/law_ai_assitant_backend/README.md

-Here's a `README.md` template that you can use to set up and run the **AdaletGPT_Backend** project for development.

----

 # AdaletGPT Backend

 This is the backend for the AdaletGPT project, a FastAPI-based application designed to assist legal professionals with document generation, case searches, and more.